 Ithaca College School of Music provides diverse opportunities to all undergraduate and graduate voice students interested in opera.
 With an emphasis on individualized instruction and practical performance experience, the Opera Curriculum offers courses and significant performance opportunities to students of all levels.
 Ithaca College alumni have matriculated into leading graduate programs, including CCM, Eastman School of Music, Manhattan School of Music, Boston University, University of Houston Moores School of Music, and University of Michigan; and have performed with The Santa Fe Opera, Deutsche Opera Berlin, Houston Grand Opera, The Glimmerglass Festival, and many others.

 The Mainstage Opera is an annual collaboration between the School of Music and the Department of Theatre Arts.
 Open by audition to all students, it provides an opportunity for students of voice to be part of a complete operatic production.
 Here, students gain performance experience through collaborating with fellow cast members, directors, conductors, designers, technicians, and stage management.
 Students develop a deeper understanding of the how a production is conceived, from the first vocal coaching to closing night.
 Performances are fully staged with costumes, lights, sets, and full orchestra.
 Recent productions have included Mozart's La clemenza di Tito, Handel's Semele, Ravel's L'enfant et les sortileges, the regional premiere of Rachel Portman's opera The Little Prince in collaboration with the Ithaca Children's Choir, Monteverdi's Orfeo,Mozart's Magic Flute, Puccini's Suor Angelica and Gianni Schicchi, and Chabrier's L'Etoile.
-The Spring 2018 production will be Massanet's Cendrillon, conducted by Christopher Zemliauskas and directed by Erik Pearson.
+The Spring 2020 production will be Purcell's Dido and Aeneas, conducted by Christopher Zemliausakas and directed by Norm Johnson.